Introduction

 note: to enable password access by SSH you need to edit the file /etc/ssh/sshd_config, namely the parameter PasswordAuthentication no must be set to PasswordAuthentication yes, save changes and reboot Ubuntu20.04.

-Each time you start Ubuntu20.04, the internal ip address changes, before setting up remote access, you need to check the current ip address using the command ip a:
+At every startup UbuntuOn April 20.04, the internal IP address changes.
+Before setting up remote access, you need to check the current IP address using the command ip a:

 Accordingly, this ip-address must be entered in the session settings SSH ΠΈ RDP before starting.